vasanthv/jsonbox/README.md

 | Filter values where a specific string appears anywhere in a string | `q=name:*ya*`       |
 | Filter values that match a specific string                         | `q=name:arya%stark` |

-You can combine multiple fields by separating with commas as shown below:
+You can combine multiple fields by separating them with commas as shown below:
 ```
 https://jsonbox.io/demobox_6d9e326c183fde7b?q=name:arya%20stark,age:>13,isalive:true
 ```